Software Patents Damage Society

 until you've found out what their terms of reference are

-& who pays who pays who to get their their money.
+& who pays who to get their their money.

 - Do Not be naive & assume patent offices &